 Crochet Edging Patterns

 - Arc Lace EdgingAdd the perfect finishing touch to your crochet pattern with this beautiful Arc Lace Edging.
-You can either sew this crochet border onto an edge, or crochet it directly on the edge.
-This edging is perfect as trim for blankets, afghans, throws, curtains, and dresses, just to name a few.
+You can either sew this edging onto an edge, or crochet it directly on the edge.

 - Bobble EdgingThis simple crochet pattern is an easy way to add beautiful detail to your next crochet project.
 This would work exceptionally well on baby blankets.